flipcoder/midimech/README.md

 - Custom Lights
 - Great for playing fast arpeggios and piano runs

-**Please read the instructions and important notes before usage.
+**Please read the setup instructions and important notes before usage.
 Have fun!**

 License: MIT (see *Attributions*)